brdv/prodtest-docs/docs/demo/examples/external-dl.md

 On line 2, we specify that this resource is a TraefikService, and we give it the name dl-mirror (line 4) as specified in the IngressRoute configuration.
 We specify that we want to use mirroring by adding a `mirroring` block to the spec on line 8.
-Inside this block we specifiy what and how we want to mirror incoming requests.
+Inside this block we specify what and how we want to mirror incoming requests.
 The first block (line 9) is the service we use by default, meaning that all requests will go here and the responses of the used service will be returned.
 On line 12 we specify what service to mirror requests to and the last line specifies what percentage if incoming requests must be mirrored.
 In this case 100% (all requests).

 ### Applying resources